The FOIA Request: What You Need To Know About Digging Deep Into the Deep State

 As we litigate these cases, I often field questions like: “What good does it do?”
 “What can you accomplish through the production of these documents?”
 “Why does it take so long to get anywhere with these cases?”
 “Why aren’t people going to jail?”

-With long interludes between requests and document production, as well as the content – or lack thereof (i.e., countless redactions) – it is no wonder that Americans grow more weary and cynical with our corrupt and negligent government that often runs roughshod over the very people that it is commissioned to serve.
+With long interludes between requests and document production, as well as the content – or lack thereof (i.e., countless redactions) – it is no wonder that Americans grow more weary and cynical with our corrupt and negligent government that often runs roughshod over the very people who it is commissioned to serve.

 At the ACLJ, we are working very hard to aggressively hold the government’s feet to the fire through our FOIA requests.
 Through our team’s persistence, we are getting some serious document production, which shows the nature of what we are dealing with – a corrupt shadow government intent on crushing the conservative agenda.